dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 - show the "Create Experiments" option only to users that have the "ml.can_create_experiments" permission;

-We could use a `<ProtectedContent/>` component to wrap `MenuItems`, and test if the iser has a permission or is a member of a group before adding an option to the menu:
+We could use a `<ProtectedContent/>` component to wrap `MenuItems`, and test if the user has a permission or is a member of a group before adding an option to the menu:

 ```jsx